| Description |

 execute restore config tftp <filepath> <server fqdn:ipaddr> [password <encryption password>]

-Note that these issues can occur if FortiAuthenticator is not properly rebooted or is shut down by 'pulling the plug'.
-The Database processes or filesystem may be writing data at that time that suddenly gets interrupted.
-Usually this will not cause issues, but it may in some cases.
+These issues can occur if FortiAuthenticator is not properly rebooted or is shut down by 'pulling the plug'.
+The Database processes or filesystem may be writing data at that time, which suddenly gets interrupted.
+Usually, this will not cause issues, but it may in some cases.
 Evidence of these cases can be found in the FortiAuthenticator logs by searching for this entry:

 "FortiAuthenticator recovered from an unintended/unusual shutdown/reboot."
 2024-05-22T11:38:22.352474+02:00 lab-fac kernel: [ 332.818260] EXT4-fs (sdb2): error count since last fsck: 5 2024-05-22T11:38:22.352518+02:00 lab-fac kernel: [ 332.818277] EXT4-fs (sdb2): initial error at time 1685892993: ext4_check_bdev_write_error:218 2024-05-22T11:38:22.352522+02:00 lab-fac kernel: [ 332.818281] EXT4-fs (sdb2): last error at time 1685894675: ext4_truncate:4336: inode 2637896